gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 mypackage = { index = "internal" }
 ```

-If you're still using pip, mitigate with these strategies:
+If you are still using pip, mitigate with these strategies:

 ```bash
 # Use --index-url (single index) instead of --extra-index-url (multiple)